clyze/build-tools/gradle-plugin/README.md

 * boolean _printConfig_: if `true`, then a "print configuration" directive is used to gather the configuration rules and directives.

+* String _signingConfig_: the name of the signing configuration (defined in build.gradle) to use when signing code via automated repackaging.
+To use this feature, you must set environment variable ANDROID_SDK to point to the Android SDK location.

 ## Replay the post ##

 When invoking the plugin with the ```cachePost``` option set to true,